adrianvellamlt/lights-out/readme.md

 ```
 📂 src
 |_ 🕹 LightsOut.Web.dll
-    API with Game Settings CRUD, Server Side Rendering of Game, HighScore listing
+    API with Game Settings CRUD, Server Side Rendering of the Game, HighScore listing

 |_ 📂 lib
 |___ LightsOut.GameLogic.dll
-        All game logic and services that deal with game settings and highscores
+        All game logic and services that deal with game settings and highscores.
+(DB migrations are in this class library.)

 |___ LightsOut.Infrastructure.dll
         Some infrastructure stuff, namely caching and a system clock implementation